Learning Arabic as an Expat in Middle East, A Survival Guide

 Why Most Expats Struggle to Learn Arabic

 Let’s be honest , Arabic is a tough language, and with different dialects across the region, it gets even more confusing.
+But that’s not the main reason people give up.

 Most expats quit because:

-❌ Learning materials are either too advanced or too basic
+- ❌Learning materials are either too advanced or too basic

-❌ Lessons don’t match real-life needs (hello MSA vs. local dialects)
+- ❌Lessons don’t match real-life needs (hello MSA vs. local dialects)

-❌ There’s no structure, no clear path, and no motivation
+- ❌There’s no structure, no clear path, and no motivation

 You try a few apps.
-Watch a Youtube video.then... forget everything a week later.
+Watch a Youtube video. then... forget everything a week later.

 Sound familiar?